AntonioFasano/BloomR/README.md

 ### More options and requirements

-A decent R version is needed 3+ (perhaps older version will do).
+A decent R version is needed 4+ (perhaps older version will do).
-`.Platform$OS.type == "windows"`. `XML` and `Rcurl` packages are needed, but if missing, the build script will try to download and install them.
+`.Platform$OS.type == "windows"`. `XML` and `curl` packages are needed, but if missing, the build script will try to download and install them.
 R should be able to connect to the Internet.

 If you want to find  `BloomR.zip` too in your work directory use: